mirroris/Alexandros/README.md

 **S3''** -> M | epsilon

-as the same, but note that less than number of four digits have more complicated rules such as four or nine.
+as the same, but note that less than number of four digits have more complicated rules such as 4 or 9.

 **S2** -> CM | CD | D**SS2** | **SS2**